Jehovah's Witnesses practices: Worship

 Meetings for worship and study are held at Kingdom Halls, and are open to the public.
 Witnesses are assigned to a congregation in which "territory" they reside.
 They are expected to attend weekly meetings as scheduled by the Watch Tower Society and congregation elders.
 The meetings are largely devoted to study of the Bible and Witness doctrines.
 During meetings and in other formal circumstances, Witnesses refer to one another as "Brother" and "Sister".

 Sociologist Andrew Holden claims meetings create an atmosphere of uniformity for Witnesses, intensify their sense of belonging to a religious community, and reinforce the plausibility of the organization's belief system.
-He says they are also important in helping new converts adopt a different way of life.
+Holden states that they are also important in helping new converts adopt a different way of life.
 According to The Watchtower, one role of the frequency and length of meetings is to protect Witnesses from becoming "involved in the affairs of the world".
 Witnesses are told they "should never miss a meeting unless there is a serious reason".

 The form and content of the meetings is established by the denomination's New York headquarters, generally involving a consideration of the same subject matter worldwide each week.
-Two meetings each week are divided into five distinct sections, lasting a total of about four hours.
+Two meetings each week are divided into five distinct sections, lasting a total of three and one half hours.
 Meetings are opened and closed with hymns, which they refer to as Kingdom songs, and brief prayers delivered from the platform.
 Witnesses are urged to prepare for all meetings by studying Watch Tower Society literature from which the content is drawn and looking up the scriptures cited in the articles.

 Kingdom Halls are typically functional in character, and do not contain religious symbols.
 Each year, Witnesses from several congregations, which form a "circuit", gather for two one-day assemblies.
 Several circuits meet once a year for a three-day "regional convention".
 Every few years the Governing Body of Jehovah's Witnesses hold "international conventions" in selected cities around the world.
 These larger gatherings are usually held at rented stadiums or auditoriums.
 Their most important and solemn event is the celebration of the "Lord's Evening Meal", or "Memorial of Christ's Death".

-During the COVID-19 pandemic, Jehovah's Witnesses' conventions and meetings in many areas have been held virtually, using videoconferencing software and video presentations.
+During the COVID-19 pandemic, Jehovah's Witnesses' conventions and meetings in many areas were held virtually, using videoconferencing software and video presentations.